Case Western Reserve University Admissions Requirements

 Case Western Reserve University is a proud participant of the Yellow Ribbon Program.
 The Yellow Ribbon program is designed to close the gap between the cost of your program and the in-state tuition rate covered by the GI Bill.
 You may be eligible for the Yellow Ribbon program if you are an out-of-state student who also qualifies 100 percent through the Post-9/11 GI Bill.

 It is important to keep in mind that any veterans education benefits you receive must be reported on the Free Application for Federal Student Aid (FAFSA).
 If you have specific questions, please contact the U.S. Department of Veterans Affairs Office toll-free at 1-800-827-1000 or visit the VA website.

-*Scholarship funds are not payable directly to recipient. $24,570 of the scholarship will be applied in a prorated manner over the duration of the student’s program of study.
-The remaining scholarship amount corresponds to a charge of $0 for taking and passing the last required course in the curriculum and will be applied after the final drop/add period for this concluding course.
-If a student receives other forms of financial assistance, then the student’s financial assistance may require modification to account for the scholarship by preventing any ‘over-award,’ such that the total financial assistance received does not exceed the cost of attendance, as defined and determined by the Office of Financial Aid of Case Western Reserve University.
-Recipients of the scholarship must remain continuously enrolled in the program through completion.
+*Tuition reductions are not payable directly to recipient. $26,460 of the tuition reduction will be applied in a prorated manner over the duration of the student's program of study.
+The remaining tuition reduction amount corresponds to a charge of $0 for taking and passing the last required course in the curriculum and will be applied after the final drop/add period for this concluding course.
+If a student receives other forms of financial assistance, then the student's financial assistance may require modification to account for the tuition reduction by preventing any 'over-award,' such that the total financial assistance received does not exceed the cost of attendance, as defined and determined by the Office of Financial Aid of Case Western Reserve University.
+Recipients of the tuition reduction must remain continuously enrolled in the program through completion.
 Exceptions may be granted for students who obtain a university-approved leave of absence.
-Students receiving the scholarship must maintain satisfactory academic progress at all times for the scholarship to remain in effect.
-This scholarship offer may be revised, rescinded or terminated at any time.
-All admissions and scholarship decisions of Case Western Reserve University are final.
+Students receiving the tuition reduction must maintain satisfactory academic progress at all times for the tuition reduction to remain in effect.
+This tuition reduction offer may be revised, rescinded or terminated at any time.
+All admissions and tuition reduction decisions of Case Western Reserve University are final.